Guna444/smart-resource-allocation-system/README.md

 - Unit tests (JUnit) for strategies and engine behavior
 - Preemption / SLA-aware scheduling
 - Concurrency (thread-safe queue) + benchmarking

----

-## Resume Bullets (ready to paste)
-- Built a **priority + deadline-driven task allocation engine** using Java Collections to enable low-latency selection and efficient utilization under varying workloads.
-- Implemented **pluggable allocation strategies (Strategy pattern)** with real-time state tracking to balance load and prevent resource bottlenecks during peak demand.
-- Delivered a **fault-tolerant, menu-driven system** with modular components and clear separation of concerns for maintainable, scalable architecture.

----

-## License
-MIT (or add your preferred license)